 You’re making good progress!
 You can now move on to Step 3.

 Step 3: Identify Steps in Subtasks

-We’ve identified our task and we’ve broken it down into subtasks.
-Our final step is to identify and list the steps for each subtask.
-This is done by breaking down all of the subtasks into the specific actions that are carried out, step by step, in chronological order.
-The key here is to use the Goldilocks approach to detail: not too much and not too little.
-Just the right amount so learners can follow the instructions easily.
-Again, as with tasks and subtasks, your steps should always start with an action verb.
-Here’s an example:
+Do this by breaking down all of the subtasks into specific step-by-step, chronological actions.
+The key here is to use a “Goldilocks” approach to detail: not too much and not too little.
+Use just the right amount so learners can follow the instructions easily.
+Again, as with tasks and subtasks, your steps need to start with an action verb.

 1. Adding new content to social media

 1.1.1 Navigate to the calendar webpage

 1.1.2 Click today’s date